-- 2.NBT.7 Add and subtract within 1000, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.
-Understand that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds. - 2.NBT.9 Explain why addition and subtraction strategies work, using place value and the properties of operations.
+- 2.NBT.7 Add and subtract within 1000 using concrete models, drawings, strategies based on place value, properties of operations, and/or the relationship between addition and subtraction to explain the reasoning used. - 2.NBT.9 Explain why addition and subtraction strategies work using properties of operations and place value.
+(Explanations may include words, drawings, or objects.)

-- 3.OA.3 Use multiplication and division within 100 to solve word problems in situations involving equal groups, arrays, and measurement quantities, e.g., by using drawings and equations with a symbol for the unknown number to represent the problem. - 3.OA.7 Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division (e.g., knowing that 8 × 5 = 40, one knows 40 ÷ 5 = 8) or properties of operations.
-By the end of Grade 3, know from memory all products of two one-digit numbers. - 3.OA.8 Solve two-step word problems using the four operations.
+- 3.OA.3 Multiply and divide within 100 to solve contextual problems, with unknowns in all positions, in situations involving equal groups, arrays, and measurement quantities using strategies based on place value, the properties of operations, and the relationship between multiplication and division (e.g., contexts including computations such as $3 \times ? = 24, 6 \times 16 = ?, ? \div 8 = 3$, or $96 \div 6 = ?$) (See Table 2 Multiplication and Division Situations). - 3.OA.7 Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division (e.g., knowing that $8 \times 5 = 40$, one knows $40 \div 5 = 8$) or properties of operations.
+By the end of Grade 3, know from memory all products of two one-digit numbers and related division facts. - 3.OA.8 Solve two-step contextual problems using the four operations.
 Represent these problems using equations with a letter standing for the unknown quantity.
 Assess the reasonableness of answers using mental computation and estimation strategies including rounding.